 - 24/7 professional monitoring for Ring alarm

-- Extended warranties on all of your devices
+- Extended warranties on all your Ring devices

 - 10% savings for your next Ring device

-In the Ring app, the new feature, Timeline lets you follow your Ring recordings more easily.
+- The new feature, Timeline, lets you follow your Ring recordings more easily in the ring app.
 This feature lets you look through your Ring event history with a color-coded timeline that helps you to follow what has happened and when the event took place.

-Even though the Ring cameras cannot record constantly, they can record just long enough for you to understand if a special situation is unfolding.
+Even though the Ring cameras cannot record continuously, they can record just long enough for you to understand if a situation is unfolding.

 How Long Can Ring Cameras Record?